 Oh no, not another meeting!
 At some companies, meetings have become synonymous with wasted time.
 When a meeting is announced, employees immediately begin to think of ways to get out of it.
 It doesn’t have to be this way.
 If done properly, meetings can help you employees perform their jobs better.
-Here are some tips on conducting effective meetings.

 - Decide if it’s even necessary.